TiagoMRodrigues/spacy_cherrypy_uggliest_integration/README.md

-the code should be protected against zombies and orphans and thread safty but I just can bother to
+the code should be protected against zombies and orphans and thread safty but I just can't bother to